Tracey Ullman: Film career

-Her voice work in film includes Tim Burton's Corpse Bride and the computer-animated films The Tale of Despereaux and Onward.
+Her voice work in film includes Tim Burton's Corpse Bride and the animated films The Tale of Despereaux and Onward.

 Theatre

 Ullman has an extensive stage career spanning back to the 1970s.
 In 1980, she appeared in Victoria Wood's Talent at the Everyman Theatre in Liverpool.
 In 1982, she played Kate Hardcastle in She Stoops to Conquer.
-In 1983, she took part in the workshop for Andrew Lloyd Webber's Starlight Express, playing the part of Pearl, and performed in Snoo Wilson's The Grass Widow at the Royal Court Theatre with Alan Rickman.
+In 1983, she took part in the workshop for Andrew Lloyd Webber's Starlight Express, playing the part of Pearl, and she performed in Snoo Wilson's The Grass Widow at the Royal Court Theatre with Alan Rickman.

 In 1990, she starred opposite actor Morgan Freeman as Kate in Shakespeare in the Park's production of Taming of the Shrew set in the Wild West for Joe Papp.
 In 1991, she performed on Broadway in Jay Presson Allen's one-woman show The Big Love, based on the book of the same name.
 Both Taming of the Shrew and The Big Love garnered her Theatre World Awards.

 In 2011, she returned to the British stage in the Stephen Poliakoff drama My City.
 Her performance earned her an Evening Standard Theatre Awards nomination for Best Actress.
 In 2012, she joined the cast of Eric Idle's What About Dick?, described as a 1940s-style stand-up improv musical comedy radio play, taking on three roles.
 The show played for four nights in April in Los Angeles at the Orpheum Theater.
 She had performed the piece previously in a test run for Idle back in 2007.
 Cast members included Idle, Eddie Izzard, Billy Connolly, Russell Brand, Tim Curry, Jane Leeves, Jim Piddock, and Sophie Winkleman.
 On 6 October 2014, it was formally announced that she would star in a limited engagement of The Band Wagon.

 Personal life

 Ullman married producer Allan McKeown in 1983.
-The couple have two children: Mabel, born in 1986, and Johnny, born in 1991.
+The couple have two children.
 On 24 December 2013, McKeown died at home from prostate cancer.

 Ullman's mother died in a fire at her flat on 23 March 2015.
 An inquest ruled the death to be accidental.
 She was 85 years old.

-In September 2018, Ullman said that her daughter was pregnant and that she was about to become a grandmother for the first time.
+In September 2018, Ullman revealed that her daughter was pregnant and that she was about to become a grandmother.

 Ullman acquired American citizenship in December 2006.
 She holds dual citizenship in the United Kingdom and the United States.
 In 2006, she topped the list for the "Wealthiest British Comedians", with an estimated wealth of £75 million.
 In 2017, The Sunday Times estimated her wealth to be £80 million.

-An avid knitter, she co-wrote a knitting book, Knit 2 Together: Patterns and Stories for Serious Knitting Fun in 2006.
+An avid knitter, she co-wrote a knitting book, Knit 2 Together: Patterns and Stories for Serious Knitting Fun, in 2006.